GoogleCloudPlatform/ops-agent/docs/iis.md

 ## Configuration

-To configure a receiver for your iis system logs, specify the following fields:
+To configure a receiver for your IIS system logs, specify the following fields:

 | Field                 | Default                           | Description |
 | ---                   | ---                               | ---         |